wordofwarning/wordofwarning.org/current/2017-turn/programme/index.md

 **Peter Groom Dance Theatre | *MADRE***
 What if it's all or nothing?
 Created from a scratch performance whilst in residence at Battersea Arts Centre, the piece began as an exploration into working solo.
 Some of the questions explored were: blood ties, lament, mafia + saying goodbye.
 Since its creation at BAC in 2014, *MADRE* has toured to DanceCity, DanceBase, TripSpace + Yorkshire Dance.
-Performed by Peter Groom. | Dramaturgy by Kai Gree.
+Performed by Peter Groom. | Dramaturgy by Kai Green.
 **Peter Groom** is a choreographer and actor working mainly with dance and theatre.
 He is currently Associate Choreographic Dance Maker at DanceCity, Newcastle for 2016/17.
 <a href="http://www.petergroomdance-theatre.com" target="_blank">www.petergroomdance-theatre.com</a> | <a href="http://twitter.com/_petergroom" target="_blank">@_petergroom</a>